The Queenan Law Firm

 If you lost a loved one, the damages you can receive in court may be the best way to compensate your loss.
 While the damages from a car accident can never fully compensate you for the death of a family member, they may be able to help your family continue supporting itself by covering lost wages, inheritances, investments, and other damages for the rest of your family.

-When is a Driver at Fault for a Pedestrian Accident?
+When is a Driver at Fault for a Pedestrian Accident in Dallas?

 In most cases, the driver of a car is in a much better place to avoid causing an accident than the pedestrian.
 Cars are capable of steering or braking to avoid hitting a pedestrian, and drivers are expected to be able to make split-second safety decisions like this.
 Especially if the pedestrian was blind, disabled, or already suffering from an injury, the responsibility of avoiding an accident generally falls to the drivers.